doctl databases firewalls list

 This command lists the following details for each firewall rule in a given database:

-- The Cluster UUID for the database cluster to which the rule is applied.
+- The UUID of the cluster for which the rule is applied

-- The Type of resource that the firewall rule allows to access the database cluster.
-The possible values are: "droplet", "k8s", "ip_addr", "tag", or "app".
+- The type of resource that the firewall rule allows to access the database cluster.
+Possible values are: `droplet`, `k8s`, `ip_addr`, `tag`, `app`

 This command requires the ID of a database cluster, which you can retrieve by calling: